icecube/icetray-public/icetray/resources/docs/services.rst

 * There is no 'servicefactory' involved.

-New in icetray version 11-01-01 to ease with this transition: many modules will still need to maintain the fuctionalily to get some services from the context and also as a parameter.
+New in icetray version 11-01-01 to ease with this transition: many modules will still need to maintain the functionality to get some services from the context and also as a parameter.
 You might expect, if you don't explicitly pass a pointer to a service, after the call to GetParameter ``rs`` (in the example above) should remain uninitialized as a NULL pointer (i.e. the same value it was when it was "Add"ed).
 This was, in fact, not the case and would throw an error.
 Python didn't know how to convert the ``NoneType`` object.
-In general it's not clear, but when you have ``None`` on the python side and are expecting a shared pointer it's perfectly reasonable to converrt that to NULL pointer.
+In general it's not clear, but when you have ``None`` on the python side and are expecting a shared pointer it's perfectly reasonable to convert that to NULL pointer.
 So now you can decide how to handle that in the code.
 Here's an example:

 .. code-block:: cpp